 IPS Ceramics offers all the principal types of silicon carbide products; a long lasting, rugged, dependable performer in many challenging environments.
-Our products including Beams, Batts, plates, rollers are made to tight dimensional tolerances and have an excellent load-bearing ability at higher temperatures.
+Our products including Beams, kiln shelves and batts, plates, rollers are made to tight dimensional tolerances and have an excellent load-bearing ability at higher temperatures.
 Silicon carbide retains most of its mechanical strength at elevated temperatures and exhibits very low levels of creep, making it the first choice for load-bearing applications in the range 1300ºC to 1650ºC (2400ºC to 3000ºF).

 Silicon carbide components provide outstanding thermal shock resistance but unlike traditional ceramics, they also combine low density with high mechanical strength.
 Additionally, these products offer extreme hardness/abrasion resistance and outstanding chemical stability in aggressive environments.

 Where temperatures are high (1300ºC to 1650ºC) or heavy product loading, SiC batts are often the best choice.
 If replacing cordierite or mullite batts on the kiln, then much thinner SiC batts can be used (6-10mm thickness) due to the improved creep resistance and strength.
 A batt thickness of 6-10mm is often enough.
 Batts can be manufactured in either nitride-bonded SiC (below 1400°C) 2552ºF or recrystallised SiC materials (up to 1600°C) 2912ºF.